aulorbe/Skin-Segmentation-Logit-Regression/README.md

 #### Cross-Validation Interpretation

 Cross-validation (cv) is a very important tool for data scientists because it signals to us whether our model is over- or underfit.
-Since our scores here a significantly similar to our model created with the train-test-split method, we know that our model is pretty sound.
-In more formal terms, cv "is a technique for assessing how the statistical analysis generalizes to an independent dataset" (- [here](https://www.digitalvidya.com/blog/cross-validation-in-machine-learning/)).
+Since our scores here are significantly similar to the model created with the train-test-split method (or the "holdout method"), we know that our model is pretty sound.

 There are many types of cross-validation one could use on a machine learning model.
 From what I understand, the most widely used method is k-fold cross-validation because of its computational simplicity (using sklearn, at least) and efficiency (provided your k isn't gigantic (typically, k = 10 is tested first)).